Why do we teach Music? (Curriculum Intent)

 Music plays a large and vital role in the life of Lacey Green Academy and this is demonstrated by our achievement of the Artsmark's Gold Award.

-Children in EYFS and KS1 are taught by their class teachers and they follow units from the 'Music Express' online scheme.
+Children in EYFS are taught by their class teachers and they follow units from the 'Music Express' online scheme.

-KS2 pupils (Years 3,4 and 6) are taught by Mrs Wolski, our specialist music teacher.
+All KS1 (Years 1and 2) and all KS2 pupils (Years 3,4 and 6) are taught by Miss Birchall, our specialist music teacher.
 The lessons cover all aspects of the National Curriculum programme of study.
 Lessons are planned using resources from the published scheme 'Music Express' as well as other bespoke materials and lessons.
 This enables a balance of teaching and learning activities to take place.

-In addition to this, children in Year Three learn to play the recorder, whilst children in Year Four learn to play basic ukelele.
+In addition to this, children in Year Three learn to play the glockenspiel and the recorder, whilst children in Year Four learn to play basic ukelele.
+Year 6 pupils are provided with lots of opportunities to apply their musical techniques and skills taught during their time in Key Stage 2 and are provided with cross curricular music based projects which involve and combine music, literacy and drama.

 Key Stage Music Assemblies

 We are fortunate to have a complete set of Steel Drums in school, which were kindly donated to school in memory of a pupil, Louis Rashford, who was tragically killed in a road accident.
 We have four groups ranging from the beginners in Year Three to more experienced group in Year Six.
-The senior band plays at events wihin the local community and the children enjoy performing to the public.
-The senior steel band group won the Cheshire East Primary Music Competiton in 2012 at the Royal Northern College of Music and the 'Walsh Cup' in the Alderley Edge Music Festival 2013.
-The steel band were then invited in June 2013 by Steven Roberts, Musical Director of Sing Live, to play at a concert at the Bridgewater Hall.
+The senior band has previously played at events wihin the local community and the children enjoy performing to the public.
+The senior steel band group has previously won the Cheshire East Primary Music Competiton at the Royal Northern College of Music and the 'Walsh Cup' in the Alderley Edge Music Festival.
+The steel band were also invited by Steven Roberts, Musical Director of Sing Live, to play at a concert at the Bridgewater Hall.

 Click here to listen to one of the pieces performed at the Royal Northern College of Music: Soca Party

-The school has established a very strong junior choir which meets weekly during the year.
-All children who wish to join the choir are auditioned and the number of choir members is now in excess of 60.
-The choir are invited to sing at seasonal events within the local community during the year and enjoy sharing their love of singing.
+Pre Covid, the school had established a very strong junior choir which met weekly during the year. we hope in the near fiuture to restablish the choir once again.
+All children who wish to join the choir are auditioned and the number of choir members usually exceeds 60.
+The choir had performed at many seasonal events within the local community over the years and enjoy sharing their love of singing.

 In 2017, the junior choir won the Love Music Trust Primary Junior Choir heats and went on to the final where they performed superbly coming a fantastic second place.
 Their performance was outstanding!
 Click here to listen to one of the pieces that the choir sang in the heats at the Love Music Trust Competition.